jerome3o/jerome3o.github.io/projects/_posts/2022-06-06-gpt3_discord_bot.md

 }
 ```

+> User: What's on your mind professor?
-> Ok, so currently on my mind is the fact that I am absolutely starving.
+> GPT: Ok, so currently on my mind is the fact that I am absolutely starving.
 There is no food left in the world, and I am resorting to cannibalism.
 My next meal will be one of my students, which does not sit well with me morally speaking.
 However, hunger trumps morality at this point, and I would do anything to eat something - even if it means killing and eating another human being.

 ### Loving boyfriend